 See The National Civic League's Civic Index, a self-assessment tool comprising 32 questions that measure and help discussion of a community’s civic capital – the formal and informal relationships, networks and capacities that communities use to make decisions and solve problems.

 The Equitable Development Principles & Scorecard was created by Twin Cities, MN community leaders to make sure that the principles and practices of equitable development, environmental justice, and affordability are available to all communities as they plan for economic development and wealth creation that benefits everyone.

-Conduct community engagement events specifically targeted to under-served populations, and take follow-up actions to resolve problems/vulnerabilities brought to the city’s attention.
+Conduct community engagement events specifically targeted to vulnerable and underserved demographic groups in the community; hold meetings in diverse and accessible locations and provide translators and interpreters, childcare, stipends, and/or meals for participants; document input regarding community-identified needs, strategies and recommendations, and take follow-up actions to resolve problems/vulnerabilities brought to the city’s attention.

-Implement a program of targeted training, job placement, and/or supportive services specifically designed to meet identified needs of economically vulnerable residents in the community and improve their prosperity.
-(Examples include low-income solar or weatherization with workforce development; urban agriculture with workforce development; post-incarceration reentry assistance; culturally-appropriate mentoring and peer support programs.)
+Implement a program of targeted training, job placement, and/or supportive services specifically designed to meet identified needs of economically vulnerable residents and improve their prosperity while increasing community resilience.

 Who's doing it